 As a public librarian, it’s part of my job to stay on top of the trends in YA publishing… and also to pay attention to which books the teens themselves get excited about.
 Having spent five years visiting with younger teens, I can safely say that the following types of books always get the teens’ attention.
 And lucky for all of us, new titles in each category come out regularly, so there’s always something new and fun to suggest!
-Here are some of the categories of books that make me have to jump out of the way as 13-year-olds swarm my book cart to be the first to claim these for borrowing.
+Here are some of the best books for 13 year olds that make me have to jump out of the way as these new teens swarm my book cart to be the first to claim these for borrowing.

 And Then There Were None readalikes